Screenwriting 101: Write Your First Screenplay

-Timothy Michael Cooper is a filmmaker, playwright, and comedy writer based in Brooklyn, New York.
+Timothy Michael Cooper is an award-winning writer, director, and improvisor based in Brooklyn.

 Do you want to write a screenplay, but need to learn the foundations of formatting, technique, and the business first?
 Are you itching to try your hand at that cool premise you thought of?
 Do you wonder why so many movies are so bad—and think you could do better?
 Why do so many blockbuster movies seem so similar, anyway?